 - Formalities, theme and style

 Finally, you should select your venue and discuss catering options.
 A year in advance is recommended to visit different locations and discover which one fits your style the most.
 Take your time and see how the venues look and feel.
 Do you like the gardens?
 The industrial modern feel?
 Rustic aesthetic?
-How will the whole surroundings look in the season when you will be tying the knot?
+How will the surroundings look in the season when you will be tying the knot?
 The venue will set the tone so we recommend trusting your gut and select the one that is aligned with your vision.
-Furthermore, discuss catering options.
+Discuss catering options.
 Does the venue have its own catering or do you have to book a separate one?
-Also, go over the menu options and inquire if the menu can be altered to fit your needs.
+Go over the menu options and inquire if the menu can be altered to fit your needs.
 As the food sampling is best done in the same season of your wedding, 12 months out is the right period to be trying out some delicacies.

 - Wedding Planner